xmed-lab/CLIPN/README.md

 ## :key: Pre-Train and Evaluate CLIPN

-- Pre-train CLIPN on CC3M.
+- Pre-train CLIPN on CC3M. ***This step is to empower "no" logic within CLIP via the web-dataset.***
-   - The model of CLIPN is defined in [./src/open_clip/model.py](./src/open_clip/model.py)
+   - The model of CLIPN is defined in [./src/open_clip/model.py](./src/open_clip/model.py).
+Here, you can find a group of learnable 'no' token embeddings defined in Line 527.
    - The function of loading parameters of CLIP is defined in [./src/open_clip/factory.py](./src/open_clip/factory.py).
    - The loss functions are defined in [./src/open_clip/loss.py](./src/open_clip/loss.py).
    - You can pre-train CLIPN on ViT-B-32 and ViT-B-16 by: